Sunying-RONG/React-practice-notesApp/README.md

 # Project description

-This project is to practice React state and props, between parent and child component.
+This project is to practice React props and mapping data.

-App is the parent of Navbar and Main component, the darkMode state is set in App as both Navbar and Main need to access it.

-State values including function can be passed from parent to children by props, child component can update state value in parent by trigger the passed function.

 ## Getting Started with Create React App